Weak bosons as partons below 10 TeV partonic center-of-momentum: A novel set of constraints

+These kinematical criteria are the key finding of our work and can resolve historic discrepancies between EWA and full matrix element computations.

-To illustrate the impact of these kinematic criteria on weak boson PDFs, we show in the upper panels of Figs.~\ref{fig:evaNLP_Wpdf_vs_xx_Emu2p5TeV_mu250GeV} and \ref{fig:evaNLP_Wpdf_vs_xx_Emu15TeV_mu250GeV} the NLP (dash-dot) and LLA (solid) PDFs for $W$ in $\mu^-\to W_\lambda^-\nu_\mu$ splitting as a function of energy fraction $z=E_W/E_\mu$, with a cutoff scale of $\mu_f=250\GeV$, for (a) $E_\mu = 2.5\TeV$ and (b) $E_\mu=15\TeV$.
-The two energy configurations correspond, respectively, to an LHC-like valance parton for $\sqrt{s}=13-14$ TeV, and a benchmark configuration for a $\sqrt{s}=30\TeV$ $\mu^+\mu^-$ collider~\cite{Black:2022cth,P5:2023wyd,Accettura:2023ked}.
-In the lower panels, we show the NLP-to-LLA (middle) and NLP-to-LP (bottom) PDF ratios.
+To illustrate their impact we show in the top panel of Fig.~\ref{fig:ewaNLP_Wpdf_vs_xx} the NLP (dash-dot) and LLA (solid) PDFs for $W$ in $\mu^-\to W_\lambda^-\nu_\mu$ splitting as a function of energy fraction $z=E_W/E_\mu$, at (a) $E_\mu = 2.5\TeV$ and (b) $E_\mu = 15\TeV$ with $\mu_f=250\GeV$.
+Configuration (a) corresponds to an LHC-like valance parton at $\sqrt{s}=14$ TeV or a benchmark $\mu^+\mu^-$ collider at $\sqrt{s}=5\TeV$~\cite{Black:2022cth,P5:2023wyd,Accettura:2023ked}.
+In the middle (bottom) panel, we show the NLP-to-LLA (NLP-to-LP) PDF ratios.